quantumlib/Stim/doc/file_format_dem_detector_error_model.md

 A detector error model file (.dem) is a human-readable specification of error mechanisms.
-The intent of the file format is to act as a reasonably flexible configuration language that can be easily consumed by *decoders*, which attempt to predict syndromes from symptoms within the context of an error model.
+The intent of the file format is to act as a reasonably flexible configuration language that can be easily consumed by *decoders*, which attempt to predict the logical observable frame from symptoms within the context of an error model.

 ## Index